 - 1. This report contains the Authority's full unaudited Statement of Accounts for 2019/20 (see Appendix 1) and also highlights below the key aspects of revenue and capital outturn for the year. - 2.
 The Accounts covered by this report in Appendix 1 are subject to audit by Mazars in their role as the Authority's external auditor.
-The draft unaudited Statement of Accounts for 2019/20 was signed and published on the Authority's website on 12 June 2020 which is an excellent achievement given the current circumstances of the COVID-19 pandemic.
-The intention is that the audited Statement of Accounts will be approved by the Fire Authority at their meeting on 24 July 2020.
+The draft signed unaudited Statement of Accounts for 2019/20 will be published on the Authority's website on 12 June 2020 which is an excellent achievement given the current circumstances of the COVID-19 pandemic.
+The intention is that the audited Statement of Accounts will be approved by the Fire Authority by 31 July 2020.